w3c/payment-request/test-plan.md

 [`status:needs-spec-decision`](https://github.com/w3c/web-platform-tests/issues?utf8=%E2%9C%93&q=label%3Astatus%3Aneeds-spec-decision%20)
 label to the tests PR.

-Note that a test change which doesn’t conform to the current spec source on the `master` branch should not be merged before the corresponding spec change is merged to `master`.
+Note that a test change which doesn’t conform to the current spec source on the `gh-pages` branch should not be merged before the corresponding spec change is merged to `gh-pages`.

 If testing a particular spec change isn’t practical due to web-platforms-tests limitations, explain why in the spec-PR commit message, file a